berendkleinhaneveld/kolla/README.md

 Unholy marriage of concepts from [Svelte](https://svelte.dev), [Vue](https://vuejs.org) and [Collagraph](https://github.com/fork-tongue/collagraph).

-* No-virtual DOM approach from Svelte
+* 'No virtual DOM approach' from Svelte
 * Syntax for SFC (`.kolla`) from Vue
 * Renderers from Collagraph (PySide6, Pygfx, PyScript)